Packaging trends for the overwhelmed consumer

 #6 Bite Bars

 Uncomplicated packaging for an honestly healthy product, reinforced through the tagline ‘& that’s all’.
 Bright, single colour illustrations encase and draw attention to the brand logo whilst offering a visual guide to flavour.
-Brown, natural-looking packaging that is supported by minimal list of ingredients.
+Brown, natural-looking packaging design in Sydney is supported by a minimal list of ingredients.
 Deliciously simple.